 I already mentioned this above, leveling the bed and setting the nozzle will improve the quality of your 3D print.
 You can use a sheet of paper to determine the distance between the nozzle and the bed.

 When the nozzle is clean and inappropriate distance from the bed, the paper will have minimal resistance when pulled free.
 It will also go back underneath the nozzle without force.

 Here are some signs that you have to set your nozzle gap because it’s either too big or too small.

 Nozzle too high

 - Filament doesn’t stick to the build surface

-- Filament comes out as spaghetti
+- Filament comes out like spaghetti

 Nozzle too low

 - The first layer is barely visible or too thin

 - The nozzle plows trough filament already on the build plate